Rickaym/pyforge/README.rst

 Getting Started
 =================

-**pyminecraft** is a Python language provider crafted for Minecraft Forge.
+**pyforge** is a Python language provider crafted for Minecraft Forge.
 It leverages the Jython_ Python implementation that operates on the JVM.
 The module is compatible with Python 2.7.x and is designed to support the implementation of a Forge Mod. `See an examplary mod implemented using the language provider here <https://github.com/Rickaym/pymod>`_.

-We created pyminecraft as a way to benchmark the capabilities of Jython and introduce Python developers to the exciting world of Minecraft modding.
+We created pyforge as a way to benchmark the capabilities of Jython and introduce Python developers to the exciting world of Minecraft modding.

 Project Status
 ==============